mweiss17/SEVN/README.md

 ## Installation

-In order to setup the environment, follow this script
+In order to setup the environment, do something like the following.
+If using a fresh Ubuntu install, ensure that build-essential is installed (i.e., `sudo apt-get build-essential`).
+We'll need GCC for this, and that installs it.

 ```bash
 # Install the code
 git clone https://github.com/mweiss17/SEVN.git